 “Sometimes a simple conversation or question can really change the course of what someone’s feeling”

-Danny Rahim is an actor who has appeared in the nation’s favourite TV series including Eastenders, DCI Banks, Primeval, Vera and Citizen Khan.
-He is also a mental health ambassador who speaks openly about his personal experience around mental health and suicide, empowering others to do the same.
+Danny Rahim is an actor and life coach.
+He has appeared in the nation’s favourite TV series including Eastenders, DCI Banks, Primeval, Vera and Citizen Khan.
+He is also a qualified mental health coach and ambassador who speaks openly about his personal experience around mental health.

 Working as a carer, Danny Rahim dedicated his life to improving the wellbeing of others and making sure they were equipped with the skills to take care of themselves when faced with difficult situations and the pressures of life.

 Through facing the devastating effects of suicide and mental illness, as well as his own journey of recovery and rehabilitation, Danny is now committed to helping others realise that there is support available to them and that suicide is never the only option.